All Episodes

 And I'll just tell you this, folks.

-I'm telling you, compared to the people they pal around with, that's well, it's not nothing.
+I'm telling you, compared to the people they pall around with, that's, well, it's not nothing, but it doesn't buy them the respect of their friends.

-That's it's not that much.
+That's, it's not that much.

 I mean, they're running around with billionaires.